 Generally speaking, ebooks are “the cheap option”, while print books and audiobooks are at a similar, higher price level.

 Of course, it isn’t that clear-cut.
-Many libraries offer digital audiobooks through programs like Libby or Hoopla, so you have access to them like any other library book.
+Many libraries offer digital audiobooks through programs like Libby or Hoopla, so you have access to them like any other physical library book.

 Additionally, there are many great audiobook subscriptions that offer some form of discount or even Netflix-like unlimited listening.